Hispania Balearica: Conquest

 Prior to the Roman occupation, the island was settled by the native Iberians (Talaiotic culture) and then by Phoenicians.
-The chief city of Minorca, Mago (Mahon) was founded by the Carthaginians.
-The islands, because of there being two excellent harbors on the largest island, Majorca, were a base for pirates from Sardinia and southern Gaul.
+The chief city of Menorca, Mago (Mahón) was founded by the Carthaginians.
+The islands, because of there being two excellent harbors on the largest island, Mallorca, were a base for pirates from Sardinia and southern Gaul.
 In 123 BC, a consul for that year, Q. Caecilius Metellus, conquered the islands, easily routing and subduing the population.
 While not being a great victory militarily, Metellus received a triumph (parade) in 121 BC, and the surname Balearicus for bringing the islands into the Roman fold.
-Metellus founded the colonies of Palma and Pollentia on Majorca.
+Metellus founded the colonies of Palma and Pollentia on Mallorca.
 Pollentia became the capital.

 The Roman historians Florus, Orosius and Strabo provide good accounts of Balearicus' activities in 123–122.
 Most importantly, they describe why the islands were invaded and why it happened in 123 BC.
 The answer is that the islands were suddenly overrun by pirates escaping the Roman campaigns in Transalpine Gaul in 126 and Sardinia in 125 BC.
 The Baleares were the last place for them to hide in the western Mediterranean.
 Control of the islands facilitated supply and trade from Hispania to Italy and vice versa, and they were also very fertile.
 In addition, 123 BC was the year that Gaius Gracchus held the powerful position of tribune.
 His fortune lay in clients he had in Hispania and Asia, so he had immense interest in seeing the islands captured and pacified.
 Although other motives – military, economic and political – may have played a subsidiary part in the decision, the islands were annexed in 123 BC to complete the pacification of Transalpine Gaul and Sardinia, which were resisting due to pirate influences.